otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-01.md

 ## GitHub

 In this course, we are going to use **GitHub** and **GitHub Classroom** to manage our development.
-Begin by clicking this link <https://classroom.github.com/a/mQiAFC8n>.
-You will use this repository for your **formative assessments** only.
+Begin by clicking this link <https://classroom.github.com/a/WBzw8fEH>.
+You will be prompted to accept an assignment.
+Click on the **Accept this assignment** button. **GitHub Classroom** will create a new repository.
+This repository will be used to submit your formative (non-graded) and summative (graded) assessments.

 ---